 If your device is connected via WiFi, you’ll want to choose a setting appropriate to how fast or strong your WiFi signal is.
 For many people, they can still choose the highest setting, but other users may need to set a slightly lower speed.

 You can try using speed testing services to get an idea of an appropriate setting.
 To do so, you’d run the speed test from the computer running the Plex Media Server and note the upload speed.
-It’s best to do the test at the time of day/week during which the remote streaming is expected in order to make the test as accurate as possible.
+It’s best to do the test at the time of day/week during which the remote streaming is expected to take place, in order to make the test as accurate as possible.

 Related Page: SpeedTest.net